 Fine and Performing Arts Merit Scholarships

-Students admitted to our performing and visual arts programs are considered for competitive talent awards at the time of audition.
+Students admitted to our performing and visual arts programs are considered for a competitive Fine and Performing Arts Merit Scholarships at the time of audition or portfolio review.

 Candidates will participate in an acting class that includes movement, vocal exercises, improvisation and theater games.
 Candidates must also perform one short contemporary monologue (2-3 minutes).
 Auditions and Interviews will be conducted by theatre faculty.
 Plan to spend at least three hours at this audition.

-Art majors in Studio Art, Photography, or Graphic Design should submit an art portfolio to be considered for an award.
+Art majors in Studio Practices, Photography, or Graphic Design should submit an art portfolio to be considered for an award.
 The portfolio should include 12-15 images along with a separate image identification sheet with information on size and medium.
 The portfolio should consist of the student’s best work, demonstrate a variety of media and skills or if preferred, in photography for example, a cohesive body of work.
 One of the images should be a self-portrait, in any medium.
 An artist statement or statement of your artistic aspirations is optional.
 The deadline to submit a portfolio for award consideration is February 15 (summer or fall entry)/November 15 (spring entry).
 Portfolios received after this date will be considered for admission to the program only.
-Applicants can submit their portfolios in one of two ways.
-The first being through our Accepted page, OR applicants can mail their portfolios on a CD or Jump Drive to the college.
+Applicants can submit their portfolios through the MMC Admissions Portal